carlocardella/vscode-auto-git-extension/README.md

 ## Usage
 1. Install the extension (from VSIX or Marketplace).
 2. Open your workspace/folder containing a git repository.
-3. Go to Settings and search for "Auto Git" or "vscode-autoGit".
+3. Go to Settings and search for "autoGit" or "vscode-autoGit".
 4. Enable `vscode-autoGit.enabled` and configure other options as desired.
-5. Click the status bar item to quickly enable or disable Auto Git.
+5. Click the status bar item to quickly enable or disable autoGit.

 ## How It Works
 - On file save, all changes are staged and committed (if enabled).